Atorvastatin-SZ, 10 mg 30 pcs

 Interaction

-The risk of myopathy during treatment with HMG-CoA reductase inhibitors is increased with concomitant use of cyclosporine, fibrates, antibiotics (erythromycin, clarithromycin, quinupristine/dalfopristine), nefazodone, HIV protease inhibitors (indinavir, ritonavir), colchicine, antifungal agents – azole derivatives – and nicotinic acid at lipid-lowering doses (more than 1 g/day) (see See section “Special Precautions”).
+The risk of myopathy during treatment with HMG-CoA reductase inhibitors increases with simultaneous use of cyclosporine, fibrates, antibiotics (erythromycin, clarithromycin, quinupristin/dalfopristin), nefazodone, HIV protease inhibitors (indinavir, ritonavir), colchicine, azole derivative antifungals, and nicotinic acid in lipid-lowering doses (more than 1 g/day) (see section “Special instructions”).

-Since atorvastatin is metabolized by CYPCA4 isoenzyme, co-administration of atorvastatin with CYPCA4 isoenzyme inhibitors may increase Atorvastatin plasma concentrations.
-The degree of interaction and potentiation effect are determined by the variability of effect on CYPCA4 isoenzyme.
+Since atorvastatin is metabolized by the CYP3A4 isoenzyme, the combined use of atorvastatin with inhibitors of the CYP3A4 isoenzyme may lead to an increase in the concentration of atorvastatin in the blood plasma.
+The degree of interaction and potentiation effect are determined by the variability of the effect on the CYP3A4 isoenzyme.

-Atorvastatin and its metabolites are substrates of transport protein OATP1B1.
-OATP1B1 inhibitors (e.g., cyclosporine) may increase the bioavailability of atorvastatin.
-Thus, co-administration of atorvastatin at a dose of 10 mg and cyclosporine at a dose of 5.2 mg/kg/day leads to an increase in plasma concentration of atorvastatin by 7.7 times.
-If concomitant use with cyclosporine is necessary, the dose of Atorvastatin-SZ should not exceed 10 mg/day (see section “Dosage and administration”).
+Atorvastatin and its metabolites are substrates of the transport protein OATP1B1.
+OATP1B1 inhibitors (eg, cyclosporine) may increase the bioavailability of atorvastatin.
+Thus, the combined use of atorvastatin at a dose of 10 mg and cyclosporine at a dose of 5.2 mg/kg/day leads to an increase in the concentration of atorvastatin in the blood plasma by 7.7 times.
+If simultaneous use with cyclosporine is necessary, the dose of Atorvastatin-SZ should not exceed 10 mg/day (see section “Dosage and Administration”).

-Concomitant administration of atorvastatin with erythromycin (500 mg 4 times daily) or clarithromycin (500 mg 2 times daily), which inhibit CYPCA4 isoenzyme, was observed to increase Atorvastatin plasma concentration (see sect.
-See section “Special indications”).
-Caution should be exercised and the lowest effective dose of atorvastatin should be used concomitantly with clarithromycin.
+With the simultaneous use of atorvastatin and erythromycin (500 mg 4 times a day) or clarithromycin (500 mg 2 times a day), which inhibit the CYP3A4 isoenzyme, an increase in the concentration of atorvastatin in the blood plasma was observed (see section “Special instructions”).
+Caution should be used to use the lowest effective dose of atorvastatin when coadministered with clarithromycin.

 Protease inhibitors

-Simultaneous use of atorvastatin with protease inhibitors, known as CYPZA4 isoenzyme inhibitors, is accompanied with increase of plasma concentration of atorvastatin (concomitant use with erythromycin increases Atorvastatin Cmax by 40%).
+The simultaneous use of atorvastatin with protease inhibitors, known as CYP3A4 isoenzyme inhibitors, is accompanied by an increase in the concentration of atorvastatin in the blood plasma (when used simultaneously with erythromycin, the Cmax of atorvastatin increases by 40%).

 Combination of protease inhibitors

-Patients taking HIV protease inhibitors and hepatitis C inhibitors should exercise caution and use the lowest effective dose of atorvastatin.
-In patients taking telaprevir or tipranavir/ritonavir combination drugs, the dose of Atorvastatin-CZ should not exceed 10 mg/day.
+Patients taking HIV protease inhibitors and hepatitis C inhibitors should use caution and use the lowest effective dose of atorvastatin.
+In patients taking telaprevir or the tipranavir/ritonavir combination, the dose of Atorvastatin-SZ should not exceed 10 mg/day.

-Patients taking the HIV protease inhibitor tipranavir plus ritonavir or the hepatitis C protease inhibitor telaprevir should avoid concomitant administration of Atorvastatin-SZ.
-Patients taking HIV protease inhibitors lopinavir plus ritonavir should be careful when prescribing Atorvastatin-CZ and the lowest dose necessary should be prescribed.
-In patients taking HIV protease inhibitors saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir or fosamprenavir plus ritonavir, the dose of Atorvastatin-ZS should not exceed 20 mg and the drug should be used with caution.
-In patients taking the HIV protease inhibitor nelfinavir or the hepatitis C protease inhibitor boceprevir, the dose of Atorvastatin-CZ should not exceed 40 mg and close clinical monitoring is recommended.
+Patients taking the HIV protease inhibitor tipranavir plus ritonavir or the hepatitis C protease inhibitor telaprevir should avoid concomitant use of Atorvastatin-SZ.
+For patients taking the HIV protease inhibitors lopinavir plus ritonavir, caution should be exercised when prescribing Atorvastatin-SZ and the lowest dose required should be prescribed.
+In patients taking the HIV protease inhibitors saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir, or fosamprenavir plus ritonavir, the dose of Atorvastatin-SZ should not exceed 20 mg and the drug should be used with caution.
+In patients taking the HIV protease inhibitor nelfinavir or the hepatitis C protease inhibitor boceprevir, the dose of Atorvastatin-SZ should not exceed 40 mg and close clinical monitoring is recommended.

 Diltiazem

-The co-administration of atorvastatin at a dose of 40 mg with diltiazem at a dose of 240 mg, leads to increased plasma concentrations of atorvastatin.
+The combined use of atorvastatin at a dose of 40 mg with diltiazem at a dose of 240 mg leads to an increase in the concentration of atorvastatin in the blood plasma.

 Ketoconazole, spironolactone and cimetidine

-Caution should be exercised when concomitant use of atorvastatin with drugs that reduce the concentration of endogenous steroid hormones, such as ketoconazole, spironolactone and cimetidine.
+Caution should be exercised when atorvastatin is used concomitantly with drugs that reduce the concentration of endogenous steroid hormones, such as ketoconazole, spironolactone and cimetidine.

 Itraconazole

-The concomitant use of atorvastatin in doses from 20 mg to 40 mg and itraconazole in dose 200 mg led to increase of AUC of atorvastatin.
-Caution should be exercised and the lowest effective dose of atorvastatin should be used concomitantly with itraconazole.
+Concomitant use of atorvastatin in doses from 20 mg to 40 mg and itraconazole in a dose of 200 mg led to an increase in the AUC value of atorvastatin.
+Caution should be used to use the lowest effective dose of atorvastatin when coadministered with itraconazole.

 Grapefruit juice

-Since grapefruit juice contains one or more components that inhibit CYPCA4 isoenzyme, its excessive consumption (more than 1.2 liters per day) may cause increase of plasma concentration of atorvastatin.
+Since grapefruit juice contains one or more components that inhibit the CYP3A4 isoenzyme, excessive consumption (more than 1.2 L per day) may cause an increase in plasma concentrations of atorvastatin.

-The co-administration of atorvastatin with CYPCA4 isoenzyme inducers (e.g., efavirenz, phenytoin or rifampicin) may lead to decreased plasma concentration of atorvastatin.
-Due to dual mechanism of interaction with rifampicin (inducer of CYPCA4 isoenzyme and inhibitor of hepatocyte transport protein OATP1B1), simultaneous use of atorvastatin and rifampicin is recommended, since delayed administration of atorvastatin after rifampicin administration leads to significant decrease of plasma concentration of atorvastatin.
+The combined use of atorvastatin with inducers of the CYP3A4 isoenzyme (for example, efavirenz, phenytoin or rifampicin) may lead to a decrease in the concentration of atorvastatin in the blood plasma.
+Due to the dual mechanism of interaction with rifampicin (an inducer of the CYP3A4 isoenzyme and an inhibitor of the hepatocyte transport protein OATP1B1), simultaneous use of atorvastatin and rifampicin is recommended, since delayed administration of atorvastatin after taking rifampicin leads to a significant decrease in the concentration of atorvastatin in the blood plasma.

 Antacids

-Concomitant oral administration of suspension containing magnesium hydroxide and aluminum hydroxide decreased plasma concentration of atorvastatin by approximately 35%, but the degree of decrease in LDL-C concentration was not changed.
+Simultaneous oral administration of a suspension containing magnesium hydroxide and aluminum hydroxide reduced the concentration of atorvastatin in the blood plasma by approximately 35%, but the degree of reduction in the concentration of LDL-C did not change.

 Phenazone

-Atorvastatin does not affect the pharmacokinetics of phenazone, so no interaction with other drugs metabolized by the same cytochrome isoenzymes is expected.
+Atorvastatin does not affect the pharmacokinetics of phenazone, so interaction with other drugs metabolized by the same cytochrome isoenzymes is not expected.

 Colestipol

-Concomitant use of colestipol decreased plasma concentrations of atorvastatin by approximately 25%; however, the hypolipidemic effect of combining atorvastatin and colestipol was superior to that of each drug alone.
+With simultaneous use of colestipol, the concentration of atorvastatin in the blood plasma decreased by approximately 25%; however, the lipid-lowering effect of the combination of atorvastatin and colestipol was superior to that of each drug alone.

 Digoxin

-The equilibrium plasma concentrations of digoxin and atorvastatin at a dose of 10 mg did not change when digoxin and atorvastatin were repeatedly administered.
-However, when digoxin was used in combination with atorvastatin at a dose of 80 mg/day, digoxin concentrations increased by approximately 20%.
+With repeated administration of digoxin and atorvastatin at a dose of 10 mg, the equilibrium concentrations of digoxin in the blood plasma did not change.
+However, when using digoxin in combination with atorvastatin at a dose of 80 mg/day. digoxin concentration increased by approximately 20%.

 Patients receiving digoxin in combination with atorvastatin require appropriate monitoring.